-Weathering the Storm Unsurprisingly, roofs are often severely impacted by convective storms like wind, hail and tornadoes.
-Over the last three years, Texas leads the pack when it comes to states with the highest frequency of severe convective storm events.
+Unsurprisingly, roofs are often severely impacted by convective storms like wind, hail and tornadoes.
+From 2017-2020, Texas led the pack when it came to states with the highest frequency of severe convective storm events.
 In the wake of these weather events, and in areas with high hail risk, insurance claims for roof damage surge.

 During this waiting period, a substantial (and therefore problematic) amount of weathering can occur.
 In high hail risk areas like Dallas or the entire state of Oklahoma, it’s not uncommon for multiple hailstorms to occur in a given season, making it unclear which storm caused the damage of a claim.